platformsh/platformsh-docs/src/gettingstarted/own-code/step-2.md

 ## Requirements for the CLI

-Now that you have created your free trial account, you have access to the Platform.sh [management console](/administration/web.md).
-From here you can create projects, adjust account settings, and a lot more that you will explore throughout these Getting Started guides.

-Before configuring your application for Platform.sh, there are few requirements that must be met first.
+Now that you have created your free trial account, you are able to push your application to Platform.sh once you have installed the CLI, but there are a few requirements that must be met first.

 ### Git